ucldc/ucldc-docs/docs/dams/metadata-model.md

 ### Content and Characteristics

-<a class="label">Format/Physical Description</a> - Description or statement indicating the extent, size, or duration of the resource.
+<a class="label" id="FormatPhysicalDescription">Format/Physical Description</a> - Description or statement indicating the extent, size, or duration of the resource.

 <div class="example">
   <u>Example:</u>